PauliusMacernis/KnowledgeBase/Python.md

 `conda --version` - find which version of Conda is in use.

-`conda upgrade conda & conda upgrade --all` - update all the packages in the default environment
+`conda upgrade conda` and `conda upgrade --all` - update all the packages in the default environment

 `conda create -n tea_facts python=3` - to create Python 3 environment with Conda.